MathyouMB/website/src/content/articles/2024/why-computer-science-students-are-struggling-to-find-jobs.md

 ### Impact of Mass Layoffs on Young Professionals

-As industry giants cut tens of thousands of jobs, many of these displaced workers—often seasoned and highly skilled—shift their focus to smaller tech firms, startups, and mid-sized companies.
+As industry giants cut tens of thousands of jobs, many of these displaced workers shift their focus to smaller tech firms, startups, and mid-sized companies.

 Traditionally, smaller companies have been a fertile ground for entry-level opportunities.
 However, with the influx of experienced professionals seeking new roles, these positions are now being filled by candidates with years of experience, leaving fewer opportunities for recent graduates.